Paul van Oordt SQL Services

 You can find a snapshot of current activity most easily by using the sp_who2 procedure.
 It shows the resources used per connection, such as CPU and I/O, and also any blocking.

-An overall view can be seen in the wait statistics
+An overall view can be seen through the dynamic management view

-This shows, for example, whether there are CPU queues (SOS_SCHEDULER_YIELD, and a high signal_wait_time), whether there is a lot of blocking (look at both the number, duration and maximum duration of all waits with type LCK_M_ x ), whether there are memory or I/O issues (PAGEIOLATCH_SH, PAGEIOLATCH_EX).
+sys.dm_os_wait_stats.
+Showing for example whether there are CPU queues (SOS_SCHEDULER_YIELD, and a high signal_wait_time), whether there is a lot of blocking (look at both the number, duration and maximum duration of all waits with type LCK_M_ x ), whether there are memory or I/O issues (PAGEIOLATCH_SH, PAGEIOLATCH_EX).
 This gives a very global picture of the state of the SQL Server since the last restart.
 Note that these numbers can be strongly influenced by, for example, (maintenance) tasks that run outside of production hours.
 If in doubt, use a script that returns the values for a single hour, or even better, for a single query.

 Queries that take a long time to complete or take a lot of resources can be found in the Activity Monitor, in the procedure cache or in the Query Store (which you must first enable for this).
 You can replay those queries in the SQL Server Management Studio, and tune them by rewriting, adding indexes etcetera.
 It may be important that the connection settings are equal to those in the production environment.